rte-france/Grid2Op/docs/grid2op.rst

 - the nodes being the "bus" (a bus is the power system terminology to denotes the "things" (aka nodes) that are connected by the edges)

+.. note:: Grid2op does not explicitly model the "graph" of the grid as a "graph" structure.
+For performances, it is
+    represented as a vector, as explained in paragraph ":ref:`topology-pb-explained`".
+To be exhaustive, the way to map this graph to this vector is explained in the page ":ref:`create-backend-module`" (though this page is really detailed and has too much information for most grid2op usage).

+    Some functions have been coded to retrieve the state, as a "graph" (more precisely a square matrix).
+These methods are described in the section ":ref:`observation_module_graph`" of the Observation module.

 This graph has some properties:

-- some buses are "labeled": "generators" that produces a certain amount of power are connected to them
+- some buses are labeled "generators" that produces a certain amount of power
-- some buses are "labeled": "loads" that consumes a certain amount of power are connected to them
+- some buses are labeled "loads" that consumes a certain amount of power  (**NB** a bus can be both a generator and a load, in this case both the production and the demand should be met at his node)
 - all edges have some  "weights": some physical laws (*eg* conservation of energy or more specifically `Kirchoff Circuits Laws`), that cannot be altered (and are computed by the `Backend`), induced some flows on the powerline that can be represented as "weights" on this graph